philou/philou.github.com/source/_posts/2018-06-27-why-we-need-badass-developers-to-perform-large-scale-refactorings.markdown

 comments: true
 categories:
  - refactoring
- - planning
- - technical-debt
+ - badass-developer
  - large-scale-refactoring-sponsorship-series
-keywords: "Large Scale Refactoring, Badass Developper, refactoring large software projects, refactoring large software systems, refactoring large code base, refactoring in large software projects, how to convince a business of sponsoring you, Planning refactoring"
+keywords: "Large Scale Refactoring, Badass Developper, Become a badass developer, refactoring large software projects, refactoring large software systems, refactoring large code base, refactoring in large software projects, how to convince a business of sponsoring you, Planning refactoring"
 description: "Having a badass developer onboard will help to get sponsorship for a large scale refactoring.
 By knowing what they talk about and understanding   interests, they are able to get business people's trust.
 This trust can be used to get a large scale refactoring prioritized and performed well."
 published: false
 ---